 5. Give to a Worthy Cause

-While it’s important to secure your future, many investors see community support as an important goal.
-Consider donating a to a nonprofit organization in your community.
-Not only are you helping to improve the quality of life in your locale, you can potentially claim a deduction from your income tax.
-It can pay to do the right thing.
+While it’s important to secure your own financial future, many investors see community support as an important additional goal.
+Consider donating to a nonprofit organization in your community.
+Not only are you helping to improve the quality of life in your locale, you can potentially claim a deduction from your income taxes.
+Fortunately, it sometimes can pay to do the right thing.

 Betterment is not a tax advisor, nor should any information herein be considered tax advice.
 Please consult a tax professional for more information.